ionush/tumblr-backup-tool/README.md

 4. The download bar provides incorrect data of download completion

+5. If selecting 'all', the script may throw an error as it gets to the end of the list.
+Best to select a specified number of pages to backup for now!

 This is my first script!
 Any comments or suggestions or help very welcome!

 TO DO LIST